BroadbandForum/obbaa/docs/aggregator/index.md

 }
 ```

-The following is the interface that the PMA component exposes toward the
+The following is the interface that the PMA component exposes toward the Aggregator:
-Aggregator:

-**Info:** The PMA component provides a capabilities specific to a managed device.
+**Tip:** The PMA component provides a capabilities specific to a managed device.
 As such the interface exposed by the PMA processor includes an attribute for the managed device to be passed by the Aggregator.

 ```
 /*